-When you enroll in the HSA Advantage, HSA Value or the HSA Saver medical plan, you can open a health savings account (HSA) with HSA Bank, which is funded by you (if you choose) and by Barnes Group.
+When you enroll in the HSA Advantage, HSA Value or the HSA Max medical plan, you can open a health savings account (HSA) with HSA Bank, which is funded by you (if you choose) and by Barnes.
 Contributions to your HSA and any interest earnings are tax free!

 You can use the money in this account to help pay eligible health care expenses, including your deductible, copays and coinsurance as well as eligible dental and vision expenses.
 Refer to IRS Publication 502 for a complete list of eligible expenses.